Guidelines for Tax Clearance

 the remuneration for the post is not less than the lowest remuneration of a

-As well as providing a TCC in each case, a statutory declaration must also be made to the Standards in Public Office Commission (or to the Judicial Appointments Board or to the Secretary to the Government, as appropriate) confirming that the persons tax affairs are in order – see paragraph d below.
+As well as providing a TCC in each case, a statutory declaration must also be made to the Standards in Public Office Commission (or to the Judicial Appointments Advisory Board or to the Secretary to the Government, as appropriate) confirming that the persons tax affairs are in order – see paragraph on Statutory Declaration for SIPOs below.

 - Criteria for granting a TCC for SIPOs

-Where a person is or was a member of a partnership, a TCC can only be issued if, for the period of the person's membership, the partnership was also in compliance with its tax obligations.
+Where an applicant is or was a member of a partnership, a TCC can only be issued if, for the period of the applicant's membership, the partnership was also in compliance with its tax obligations.

 Where a person pays Income Tax liabilities under the PAYE system and the local Revenue District has requested completion of a return of income (Form 12) for a particular tax year, this return must be submitted before a TCC can be issued.